 Wireless Communications Facilities may be mounted onto a building or support structure that is not primarily constructed for the purpose of holding Wireless Communications Facilities or as an attachment to an existing Tower, subject to the following standards:

-Antenna Setbacks: An Antenna Array attached to any structure that is not a Tower is exempt from the setback requirements for the zoning district in which the existing structure is located.
+Antenna Setbacks: An Antenna Array attached to any structure that is not a Tower is shall be setback 100 feet from the property line which a residence is located.
 An Antenna Array attached to the side of such a structure may extend up to five feet horizontally from the side of the structure, provided that the Antenna Array does not encroach upon an adjoining parcel.

 Height Extensions: The top of an attached Antenna shall not extend more than fifteen (15) feet above the structure other than a Tower to which it is attached.
 Notwithstanding this provision, the height of the Antenna shall not extend more than eight (8) feet above the maximum allowed height for such a structure in the zone in which it is located.
 These height limitations may be waived to accommodate the height of an architecturally appropriate Concealment structure.

 Stanchion and Pole Extensions: Additional height may be allowed on power transmission stanchions and utility poles to accommodate the minimum safety separation necessary from electrical lines, as required by the National Electrical Safety Code and the utility provider.
 For the purposes of classifying an application for the replacement of an existing utility pole, a replacement pole with up to five (5) feet greater height above ground (including attachments) is considered a replacement pole and is subject to Collocation requirements of this Zoning Bylaw.
 Replacement utility poles that will be more than five (5) feet above ground (including attachments) taller than the pole being replaced will be considered new poles.

+4. Collocations on subsidized multi-family structures of twenty units or more are prohibited.

 8.18.6 New Towers